Jesioon/Jesioon/README.md

 - 🌱 I’m currently learning Python of course with Django framework.
 I'm learning front-end stack too: HTML, CSS, JavaScript, Bootstrap.
 In future I want to improve my skills in that technologies and study ReactJS.

 - 💞️ I’m looking to collaborate on Web Applications with company where I could learn a lot of things.
-I like solve programming problems becouse it is really satisfying.
+I like solving programming problems becouse it is really satisfying.

 - 📫 How to reach me - you can write to me:

 E-mail: piotrlbl40@gmail.com

 Discord: Jesioon #4680